dxd132630/ddndd.io/QuickRefToTechInterview.md

    |Delete : O(1) |Delete : O(1)|

-3. **Queue** : Remember the queue in Starbucks the customer standing first in the line gets served first.
+3. **Queue** : Remember the queue in Star bucks the customer standing first in the line gets served first.
 Its FIFO : first in first out.
 Enqueue is to add elements to the end of the queue and dequeue is to remove the elements from the start of the queue.
-Other utility menthods are peek() :returns the item at the front of the queue, without removing it, is_empty() : returns True if the queue is empty, False otherwise.
+Other utility methods are peek() :returns the item at the front of the queue, without removing it, is_empty() : returns True if the queue is empty, False otherwise.

    **Big O complexities** :